Take a look inside 5 images

-Pros: Some games, interactive word problems, and instructional videos offer value.
+Pros: Large collection of games, interactive word problems, and instructional videos offers limited value.

-Bottom Line: Teachers who invest some time in identifying the best of the site can find helpful, free resources.
+Bottom Line: Teachers who invest time identifying the best of the site may find some useful games and resources.

-Math Playground is an extensive collection of math games, interactive activities, and videos that address a wide variety of math topics such as arithmetic, geometry, percentages, word problems, algebra, graphing, and even logic.
+Math Playground is an extensive collection of math games, interactive activities, and videos that address a wide variety of math topics such as arithmetic, geometry, percentages, word problems, algebra, graphing, logic, and more.
 Many of the games come from Arcademics, which is a site unto itself.
 Beyond the student-centered activities, teachers can find both online and printable worksheets.
-You can find games via subject and grade level, or you can find them grouped by more broad strands by clicking the All Games tab.
+They can find games via subject and grade level, or find them grouped more broadly by clicking the All Games tab.
 A text window below each game lists the Common Core connection.